-A member of SAEN (Salmonid Association of Eastern Newfoundland) since 1984 and of ASF since 1986.
-I have been on the Board of Directors of SAEN since 1985 and served as Treasurer for 3 years, President for 3 years and Past-President for 2 years.
-I have served on numerous committees of the SAEN Board including Finance, Fund-raising, Dinner and Auction, Environment and Stewardship.
+Mr. Bishop has been a member of SAEN (Salmonid Association of Eastern Newfoundland) since 1984 and of ASF since 1986.
+He has been on the Board of Directors of SAEN since 1985 and served as Treasurer for 3 years, President for 3 years and Past-President for 2 years.
+He has also served on numerous committees of the SAEN Board including Finance, Fund-raising, Dinner and Auction, Environment and Stewardship.

-Also served as Treasurer for 2 years and Vice-President for 2 years of SCNL (Salmonid Council of Newfoundland and Labrador).
-Other volunteer activities included 5 years on the executive of the Quidi Vidi - Rennies River Development Foundation and I am currently on the Executive of the Memorial University of Newfoundland Botanic Garden.
+Mr. Bishop also served as Treasurer for 2 years and Vice-President for 2 years of SCNL (Salmonid Council of Newfoundland and Labrador).
+Other volunteer activities included 5 years on the executive of the Quidi Vidi - Rennies River Development Foundation and a four year term on the Executive of the Memorial University of Newfoundland Botanic Garden